-Our income tax expense was \$214.6 million, \$190.5 million, and \$163.5 million during the years ended December 31, 2011, 2010, and 2009, respectively.
-The effective tax rate for 2011 was approximately 30.2% compared with 33.3% for 2010.
-Our tax rate for the years 2011 and 2010 differed from the U.S. federal statutory rate of 35% due primarily to the effect of income earned by certain of our overseas entities being taxed at rates lower than the federal statutory rate and research and development ("R&D") credits, partially offset by state income taxes net of federal benefit and non-deductible stock option expenses.
-The effective tax rate for 2009 was approximately 41.3%, which differed from the U.S. federal statutory rate of 35% due primarily to state income taxes net of federal benefit and non-deductible stock option compensation, partially offset by R&D credits and domestic production deductions generated in 2009.
-The lower effective tax rate in 2011 and 2010 as compared to 2009 is due primarily to an increase in foreign earnings on which U.S. income taxes have not been provided as such earnings are intended to be indefinitely reinvested outside the U.S., and lower state income taxes.
+Our income tax expense was \$237.3 million, \$214.6 million, and \$190.5 million during the years ended December 31, 2012, 2011, and 2010, respectively.
+The effective tax rate for 2012 was approximately 26.5% compared with 30.2% for 2011 and 33.3% for 2010.
+Our tax rate for all these periods differed from the U.S. federal statutory rate of 35% due primarily to the effect of income earned by certain of our overseas entities being taxed at rates lower than the federal statutory rate partially offset by state income taxes net of federal benefit and non-deductible stock option expenses.
+In addition, the years ended December 31, 2011 and 2010 reflected Federal R&D credits whereas those credits expired December 31, 2011.
+The Company intends to indefinitely reinvest outside the U.S. all of its undistributed foreign earnings that were not previously subject to U.S. tax.
+The 2012 tax provision also reflected tax benefits of \$38.0 million related to the reversal of unrecognized tax benefits and associated interest in connection with the expiration of certain statutes of limitations in multiple jurisdictions in the second half of 2012, and the recognition of \$8.5 million benefits related to certain previously unrecognized tax benefits and associated interest as a result of new IRS guidance issued in the first quarter of 2012.